franckludovic/Taf-Yaa/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+to start the project first move to the project directory and type

+'npm install' to install the node module (this will be done once)

+ then run the project by typing 'npm run dev' in the terminal